Nut-Crusted Halibut Fillets Recipe

 - Salt and pepper, to taste

-- Canola oil, for sautéing
+- 2 Tbsp canola oil, for sautéing

 - Preheat oven to 450°F. To coat the fillets, place the panko and nuts in a food processor and process until fine.
 Spread on a plate.
 In a bowl, combine the mayonnaise and chili paste and mix well.
 Season fish with salt and pepper.
 Evenly spread a light coat of the chili mayonnaise on each side of the fish fillets.
 Then, dredge each fillet in the nut mixture, coating both sides.